 - Sourcing Tip: When purchasing, always request a COA (Certificate of Analysis) that confirms these impurities are below the safety thresholds (usually <1 ppm or <10 ppm depending on the region).

-4. Application Safety Limits
+4. Application-Specific Compliance Limits

 5. Is It Vegan and Halal?